Estate Appraisals Temecula Valley

 It’s been my experience (over 20 years), that estate appraisals are commonly ordered between 2 -10 months after the date of death.
 In most cases, the date of death differs from the date the appraisal is requested and the date of the site visit.
 I am familiar with the procedures and requirements necessary to perform a Retrospective Appraisal, with an effective date and Market Value estimate matching the date of death versus the date of the actual site visit.
 I also recognize that a second “current” valuation may be required for potential sale or settlement among heirs.

-Donation appraisals for the Estate are also part of my work portfolio.
-Including the forms that the IRS requires be completed and the inclusion of the specific language needed by the IRS in order provide a credible report that will be accepted by the IRS if a review is completed.
+Charitable Donation appraisals for the Estate are also part of my work portfolio.
+Including the forms that the IRS requires (such as 8283) be completed and the inclusion of the specific language needed by the IRS in order provide a credible report that will be accepted by the IRS if a review is completed.

 Having a professional home or residential land appraisal gives the executor/trustee data to work with in meeting IRS and state agency requirements.
 It assures to everyone involved (including the beneficiaries) that there is commentary and support required by federal agencies and that I can assist with any questions that may arise.

 Receive a complimentary price quote for the Appraisal Services that fit your needs.